Four Groundbreaking Buildings by Francesco Borromini

 Rachel Ruysch (1664-1750) was an extraordinary woman who achieved international fame during her own lifetime, worked as a court painter, and had a career that spanned over six decades all while having a husband and ten children.
 She was a true Marie Curie of the art world!

-Her father, the architect Pieter Post, was also a professor of anatomy and botany.
+Her grandfather, the architect Pieter Post, was also a professor of anatomy and botany.
 He had a vast collection of animal skeletons and mineral and botany samples that Ruysch used for practice.
 At the age of 15 we find her as an apprentice in Amsterdam.
 Here not only does she master the art of painting, but also learns how to arrange a bouquet in a vase so it would look spontaneous and less formalized, producing a more realistic and three-dimensional effect.
 At 18 she was already producing and selling independently signed works.

 When she moved back to The Hague, she was offered membership in the Confrerie Pictura as their first female member and in 1701 she and her husband, who was also a painter, became members.
 In 1708, Ruysch was invited to work for the court in Düsseldorf and serve as court painter to Johann Wilhelm.